-In the 50 years since the start of Norway’s petroleum activities, about 55 per cent of the estimated total recoverable resources on the continental shelf is produced and sold.
+Over the past 50 years, about 56 per cent of the estimated total recoverable resources on the Norwegian continental shelf have been produced and sold.
 This indicates that there is also a potential for a high activity level on the shelf for the coming 50 years.

 Historical production and production forecasts for the next five years split by product type are shown in the figure below.